Efrain Cabrera - Flight Instructor

 Aspen Flying Club

 In the third grade, Efrain knew he wanted to be a pilot.
 He was the first in his family to take a step toward Aviation.
-He began his career as a Flight instructor in 2018, and is planing to eventually join the Airlines.
-Efrain currently attends Metropolitan State University of Denver.
-On his free time Efrain loves to travel and spend time with family and friends.
+He began his career as a Flight instructor in 2018.
+Efrain currently holds a Bachelor of Aviation Science from Metropolitan State University of Denver.
+Efrain loves to travel internationally and spend time with family and friends.
+Efrain schedules on an appointment only basis, so please reach out to the front desk to receive contact information and schedule an appointment for mentorship, instruction, or a stage check.

-Efrain not only speaks English, he is also fluent in Spanish.
+Efrain not only speaks English, but he is also fluent in Spanish.

 “Aviation is a blessing, and it must be shared with everyone!”